Tokyo Decadence: Plot

-Ai confides to this client that she has unrequited love for the gallery artist and Ai's client tells her that she must live life to the fullest otherwise she will be filled with regrets.
+Ai shows an emotional connection to one of her clients, another sex worker who is a female dominant and who Ai clearly admires.
+She confides to this client that she has unrequited love for the gallery artist, and Ai's client tells her that she must live life to the fullest otherwise she will be filled with regrets.
 She tells Ai that she must confront this part of her life then she can move forward as her future will be hers.